mygamedevtools/scene-loader/README.md

 await sceneLoader.LoadSceneAsync(stageSceneInfo);
 ```

-You cannot create `AssetReference` objects from code, unless you're in an editor context.
+You cannot create `AssetReference` objects from code unless you're in an editor context.
 So the best way to use an `AssetReference` is to use a [MonoBehaviour] or a [ScriptableObject], for example:

 ```cs